microbit-foundation/python-editor-v3/README.md

 Getting up and running:

-1. Ensure you have a working Node.js environment.
-We recommend using the LTS version of Node and NPM 8+.
+1. Ensure you have a working [Node.js environment](https://nodejs.org/en/download/).
+We recommend using the LTS version of Node and NPM version 8 or newer.
-2. Checkout this repository.
+2. Checkout this repository with Git.
+GitHub have some [learning resources for Git](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources) that you may find useful.
-3. Install the dependencies via `npm install`.
+3. Install the dependencies by running `npm install` on the command line in the checkout folder.
 4. Choose from the NPM scripts documented below.
+Try `npm start` if you're not sure.

 ### `npm start`